anyscale/madewithml.github.io/docs/courses/mlops/organization.md

 Organizing our code base this way also makes it easier for readers to understand (or modify) the code base.
 We could've also assumed a more granular stance for organization, such as breaking down `data.py` into `split.py`, `preprocess.py`, etc. This might make more sense if we have multiple ways of splitting, preprocessing, etc. but for our task, it's sufficient to be at a higher level.

 !!! note
-    Another way to supplement organized code is through documentation, which we'll cover in the next lesson.
+    Another way to supplement organized code is through [documentation](documentation.md){:target="_blank"}.

 ## Reading
 So what's the best way to read a code base like this?
-We could look at the [documentation](documentation.md){:target="_blank"} but that's usually useful if you're looking for specific functions or classes within a script.
+We could look at the [documentation](https://gokumohandas.github.io/MLOps/){:target="_blank"} but that's usually useful if you're looking for specific functions or classes within a script.
 What if you want to understand the overall functionality and how it's all organized?
 Well, we can start with the options in `app/cli.py` and dive deeper into the specific utilities.
 Let's say we wanted to see how a single model is trained, then we'd go to the `train_model` function and inspect each line and build a mental model of the process.
 For example, when you reach the line:
 ```python linenums="1"
 # Train
 artifacts = train.run(params=params)